Using FTP via Command Line (CMD) on Windows 11

 ftp> get <file-name>

-For instance, get report.pdf would download the file named “report.pdf”.
+Like, get report.pdf would download “report.pdf”.

 Windows FTP command line to download a file from FTP server